Hilderbrand Pelzer III

 The Principal who lifted up one of the largest jail systems through education.

-With over three decades of experience, Hilderbrand Pelzer III has earned a stellar reputation as an educator, inspirational speaker, and leader.
-He understands that the education profession is tough and has made it his personal and professional mission to help educators overcome challenges in schools and succeed.
-His leadership as a principal has earned him numerous honors in this area, including the Queen Smith Award for Commitment to Urban Education, a national award recognizing urban educators’ significant contributions to urban education.
-In 2008, Pelzer was chosen from among 66 of the largest urban school systems across the United States to receive this award from the Council of Great City Schools.
-In 2023, he received the Living Legend Award from the Commonwealth Association of School Administrators.
-This award honored Pelzer for making a mark on the city and going above and beyond to advance opportunities and the overall quality of life for Philadelphia children, families, and communities.
-He also received the Moral and Courageous Exemplar Urban Educational Leadership Award from Cabrini University’s Center for Urban Education, Equity, and Improvement in 2019 and the prestigious Lindback Award for Distinguished Principal Leadership in 2014.
+With over three decades of experience in public education, Hilderbrand Pelzer III has earned a stellar reputation as an educator, inspirational speaker, and leader.
+He understands that teaching is a tough profession; therefore, he has made it his mission to help educators overcome challenges in schools.
+His leadership as a principal has earned him numerous awards and honors.
+In 2008, Pelzer was chosen from among 66 of the largest urban school systems across the United States to receive the Queen Smith Award for Commitment to Urban Education from the Council of the Great City Schools, a national award that recognizes the contributions of urban educators.
+In 2023, he received the Living Legend Award from the Commonwealth Association of School Administrators for his work toward advancing opportunities for children, families, and communities in Philadelphia.
+In 2019, he received the Moral and Courageous Exemplar Urban Educational Leadership Award from Cabrini University’s Center for Urban Education, Equity, and Improvement and the prestigious Lindback Award for Distinguished Principal Leadership in 2014.

-Early in his career, Pelzer found inspiration in incarcerated youth.
-Working as a physical education teacher at the Bensalem Youth Development Center, a secure state facility serving incarcerated male juveniles, Pelzer realized that he was on the right career path.
-He became curious about why incarcerated youth were disconnected from their in-school learning.
-As his experience and expertise grew, he quickly understood that he not only had to enact change to help incarcerated youth but also inspire teachers who could make lasting changes in classrooms and schools.
+Early in his career, Pelzer developed a passion for working with incarcerated youth.
+During his tenure as a physical education teacher at the Bensalem Youth Development Center, a secure state facility serving incarcerated male juveniles, Pelzer sought to understand why incarcerated youth were disconnected from their in-school learning.
+Some students could not spell their first or last name.
+They were mostly black boys, and they were alarmingly illiterate.
+As his experience and expertise grew, he decided that he had to not only enact change to help incarcerated youth but also inspire teachers who could make lasting changes in classrooms and schools.

-In his book, Unlocking Potential: Organizing a School Inside a Prison, Pelzer examines urban education from a perspective that is highly underrepresented in national discussions—namely, that of incarcerated students.
-The book draws on his early professional experiences and nationally recognized public education work within one of the nation’s largest jail systems, the Philadelphia prison system.
-He offers insights into the indispensable mental perspective and leadership strategies that he relied on to create a school model that cultivated a strong educational culture in Philadelphia’s six major correctional facilities.
-His invaluable insight into correctional education underscores the prominent role of education in all institutions with children under their guidance.
-In addition, he has used multiple platforms globally to spread his words and spirit of hope.
-He has reached audiences at a wide range of venues, from TEDx to conferences and public forums, and his perspective on the value of education during incarceration and public school–related factors that contribute to juvenile crime and delinquency is profound and a highly sought-after topic by educators at all levels.
+In his book, Unlocking Potential: Organizing a School Inside a Prison, Pelzer examines urban education from the perspective of underrepresentation in national discussions—that is, the perspective of incarcerated students.
+The book draws on his early professional experiences and nationally recognized public education work in Philadelphia’s correctional facilities—one of the largest jail systems in the United States.
+He describes the leadership strategies he used to cultivate a strong educational culture in Philadelphia’s correctional facilities.
+His insight into correctional education underscores the prominent role of education in all institutions responsible for the guidance of children.
+In addition, he has used multiple platforms globally to spread his message, including the United Kingdom.
+He has been featured at a wide range of venues, including TEDx, to share his perspectives on the value of education during incarceration and the factors contributing to juvenile crime and delinquency in public schools.

 Interviews